phplucidframe/phplucidframe-docs/bootstrapping.rst

     // Do something here …

-Then the script has been bootstrapped with PHPLucidFrame environment.
+Then the script has been bootstrapped in PHPLucidFrame environment.